nathanael-fijalkow/games_book/_build/html/_sources/Introduction/simple.md

 Assume $\ValueE^{\game}(v) = -\infty$ and let $r$ be a real number.
 (The argument is actually the same as for the finite case but for the sake of clarity we treat them independently.)
 We consider $f_{\ge r}$.
-By definition, this a qualitative Borel condition, so {ref}`Theorem <1-thm:borel_determinacy>` implies that it is determined.
+By definition, this a qualitative Borel condition, so  {prf:ref}`1-thm:borel_determinacy` implies that it is determined.
 Since Eve cannot have a winning strategy for $f_{\ge r}$, as this would contradict the definition of $\ValueE^{\game}(v)$, this implies that Adam has a winning strategy for $f_{\ge r}$, meaning a strategy $\tau$ such that every play $\play$ starting from $v$ consistent with $\tau$ satisfy $f(\play) < r$.